SteavenGamerYT/Website/content/posts/2023/ultimate-linux-gaming-guide.md

 Should be Preinstalled In Lastest Ubuntu 22.04 lts or Linux Mint 21 or POP OS 22.04 or Fedora 38.

-If Its not Preinstalled, Installing anything that wants them will get them Installed.
+If Its not Preinstalled, Then installing anything that wants them will get them Installed.

 ![nVidia](/images/nvidia-title.png)